Founder & Lead Editor

 Design and Build Quality

 Let's talk specs.
-The upper is made from an engineered mesh that is incredibly pliable.
-It’s designed to wrap around your foot like a second skin.
-Unlike the stiff, plastic-feeling uppers of some modern shoes, this mesh feels broken-in almost immediately.
+The upper is an engineered mesh that's genuinely pliable.
+It wraps your foot like a second skin.
+Unlike stiff, plastic-feeling uppers on some modern pairs, this one feels broken-in almost immediately.

-The midsole, as I mentioned, is the star here.
-It combines that drop-in Nike React foam insert with a Zoom Air unit in the heel (in specific setups) or a full-length Zoom Strobel depending on the specific Protro configuration, though the React drop-in is the standard replacement for the old Lunarlon.
+The midsole is the star.
+It pairs the drop-in Nike React foam insert with a Zoom Air unit in the heel (in specific setups) or a full-length Zoom Strobel depending on the specific Protro configuration, though the React drop-in is the standard replacement for the old Lunarlon.

-Then there's the stability.
-You’ve got a glass-based carbon fiber shank plate in the midfoot (visible on colorways like the "Venice Beach") which provides that snap and torsional rigidity you need so your foot doesn't twist in half during a hard crossover.
+For stability, you get a glass-based carbon fiber shank plate in the midfoot (visible on colorways like the "Venice Beach").
+It adds snap and the torsional rigidity you want so your foot doesn't twist in half on a hard crossover.

-However, the outsole is where things get tricky.
-It features a heritage traction pattern—basically a snake-scale inspired herringbone.
+The outsole is where things get tricky.
+It uses a heritage traction pattern, basically a snake-scale inspired herringbone.
 It looks cool, and it bites hard on clean wood.
-But that same pattern seems to love eating dust.
-You know how some shoes just wipe clean?
-This one holds onto debris, meaning you’ll be wiping your soles a lot if you play on dirty floors.
+But that same pattern also loves dust.
+Some shoes wipe clean fast; this one holds onto debris, so you'll be wiping your soles a lot on dirty floors.

 Comfort and Fit

-First off, sizing.
-Honestly, go true to size if you want that performance fit, but be warned: it is snug.
-If you have wide feet, or if you prefer a little breathing room for your toes, you absolutely need to go up half a size.
-The shoe is built on a narrow last, typical of the Kobe line.
+First up, sizing.
+Honestly, go true to size if you want that performance fit, but be warned: it's snug.
+If you have wide feet, or you want a bit of breathing room in the toe box, you really should go up half a size.
+The shoe sits on a narrow last, which is typical for the Kobe line.

-The break-in period is minimal thanks to that mesh upper.
+Break-in is minimal thanks to the mesh upper.
 It softens up quickly.
 But one user noted that for larger, heavier players, the "cushion and the support is just not there" compared to beefier shoes.
-It’s a minimalist shoe, after all.
-It’s not going to cradle your ankle like a hiking boot.
+It's a minimalist shoe, after all.
+It won't cradle your ankle like a hiking boot.

 "Very narrow fit.
 Glad I read previous reviews and ordered half size up.
 Still tight fit...
 Stiff and will require break in."